 Eli Hatchwell, M.D., PhD

 Dr. Eli Hatchwell is a Medical Geneticist and Molecular Genetics scientist who studies a variety of childhood disorders, including Autism Spectrum Disorders, Congenital Heart Disease and a number of lesser known but important conditions.
 Dr. Hatchwell was among the first to discover the phenomenon of copy number variation in normal human beings, and specializes in the use of copy number variation for his study of human genetic disorders.
-He is a member of The International Center for Autism Research and Education’s Advisory Board.

 Presentation Title: Modern Approaches to the Study of the Genetics of Autism.